zouharvi/uds-rug-student/README.md

 In detail, this means that prior to the study process a colour palette will be selected for every participant.
 This colour palette associates a different colour to different degrees of difficulty _(refer to the next sections for the method to select this colour palette)_.
 Each time a word is displayed, the background wil changes to the colour from the colour palette that represents the difficulty the user model estimates the user is currently having with the word in question.

+### Related Work

+Van den Broek (2019) show that providing hints suprisingly does not have a long-lasting effect on later recall in fact-learning when the hints were not present.
+A key difference is, however, that the hints used in their study were relevant to prompt (e.g. translating _vestis - clothes_: _Think of the word "vest"_).
+Additionally, the hints were shown after the user response for a second chance.
+In the case of our experiment, these "prompt context independent" hints are shown before the prompt is answered.
+In an extreme case, this may lead to even worse later recall results because the user could associate the answer with the specific color (see [evaluation](#evaluation)) and not with the actual prompt.

 ## User-model & interface